The following offices are open to the public strictly by appointment only in order to adhere to COVID-19 guidelines and keep everyone safe:

 Notice of marriage and notice of civil partnership appointments

-Appointments can now be made for notices of marriage and notices of civil partnership but only at the offices that have reopened.
-If you're a Derbyshire resident, you can make an appointment at any of the offices that have reopened.
+Appointments can be made for notices of marriage and notices of civil partnership.
+If you're a Derbyshire resident, you can make an appointment at any Derbyshire office.

-Due to the coronavirus outbreak the period to book your citizenship ceremony has been extended from 3 to 6 months.
+Due to the pandemic situation, the period in which you can attend your citizenship ceremony has been extended from 3 to 6 months.
 The Home Office have confirmed that delays caused by the outbreak will not affect your application.
+The current process is:

-Small group ceremonies are now being held on Tuesdays and Wednesdays at Chesterfield Register Office within Chesterfield Town Hall.
+Ceremonies are held regularly at Chesterfield Register Office within Chesterfield Town Hall.